-If you ever see me, please absolutely feel free to say something; it always makes me happy when people come up to me, and I’ve even made two really great new friends this way.
+If you ever see me, please absolutely feel free to say something; it always makes me happy when people come up to me, and I’ve made some really great new friends this way.

 About a year and a half ago, as I was getting my mail in the lobby of the apartment building, a girl stopped me and asked, “Are you Chocolate Covered Katie?”

-She’d been reading the blog for three years and had made many of the recipes, her favorite of which was the Healthy Cookie Dough Dip.
+She’d been reading the blog for three years and had made many of the recipes, her favorite of which was the Chickpea Cookie Dough Dip.

 These chocolate chip almond butter pancakes were our favorite recipe of all the flavors we tried!

 To increase the nutrition and give the healthy pancakes a soft and buttery texture, I replaced the oil with almond butter.

 They come together very quickly and easily – I made a short video of the process, which I’ve posted below if you want to check it out:

 VIEW THE RECIPE VIDEO